Ebbi53/past_projects_demos/README.md

 For project description and my contribution in each of them, please visit **EACH project folder SEPERATELY** (and open the README files seperately **if using mobile phones**).

+## Project #2

+Smart Seat Management system - https://youtu.be/BEROIVwbmGc

+Worked on this project as my Final Year Project in first half of 2020.
+Developed a web application using Computer Vision to predict seat occupancy statuses and provide navigation.

 ## Project #3

 Info-Extender - https://youtu.be/J3Zl_vkWg_o